-Weigh of the World, which prides itself as a zero waste shop, opened to the public on Saturday 30th November and is the brainchild of Kirsty Wernham who lives in the town.
+Weigh of the World, which prides itself as a zero waste shop, opened to the public on in November 2019 and as the brainchild of Kirsty Wernham who lives in the town.

 The main premise of the shop is that customers can go in and weigh out precisely the amount of dried food they would like such as pasta, nuts, herbs or spices and they can also buy items that have environmental backing to encourage people to reuse rather than throw away or recycle.

-Kirsty has also revealed what people can expect to encounter when they visit Weigh of the World, commenting: “Firstly it’s very different to most shops you’ll go into.
+Kirsty explains: ‘It’s very different to most shops you’ll go into.
 There are wonderful smells from the herbs and spices to the soy candles and soaps and it’s a slow, chilled atmosphere.
 You can come in and buy just a few chocolate brazils or a large tub of pasta.
-If you’ve got a recipe you want to try and you only need a teaspoon of a herb you don’t have in your cupboard you can buy just that in the shop.
+If you’ve got a recipe you want to try and you only need a teaspoon of a herb you don’t have in your cupboard you can buy just that in the shop.”

 “The prices are generally below the supermarkets and you’re not forced to buy in the quantities they prescribe, plus you’re reusing your own containers rather than gaining more plastic packaging.”

-As well as food, Weigh of the World offers eco products such as bamboo toothbrushes, handmade soaps, metal straws and even travel mugs made from rice.
-It will be open Monday to Saturday from 9:30am-5:00pm with the exception of Thursdays when it will be open from 10:00am-6:30pm.
+As well as food, Weigh of the World offers eco products such as bamboo toothbrushes, handmade soaps, metal straws and kids toys.